nineinchnick/yii2-usr/README.md

 * Easier to integrate into current projects by not requiring to modify existing user database table and model.
 Example models and migrations are provided.
 * Support for Google Authenticator for two step authentication using one time passwords.
 * Support for Hybridauth for logging using social site identities.

-Currently, there is no admin user managment provided and it is not planned.
-The reason for this is that the CRUDs vary much in every project and it should not be time-expensive to create another one for users utilizing interfaces implemented in User class for this module.
-Actions provided by this module does not require any more authorization than checking if a user is logged in.
-An admin interface on the other hand requires to define auth items to check for access.

 See [the demo](http://demo2.niix.pl).